zenorocha/zenorocha.com/articles/goodbye-zencoding-hello-emmet.md

 ---
-title: "Goodbye, Zen Coding.
-Hello, Emmet!"
+title: 'Goodbye, Zen Coding.
+Hello, Emmet!'
-description: "Back in 2009, Sergey Chikuyonok wrote an article to present a new way of writing HTML and CSS code.
-This revolutionary plugin, called Zen Coding, has helped many developers through the years and has now reached a new level."
+description: 'Back in 2009, Sergey Chikuyonok wrote an article to present a new way of writing HTML and CSS code.
+This revolutionary plugin, called Zen Coding, has helped many developers through the years and has now reached a new level.'
 slug: goodbye-zencoding-hello-emmet
-date: "2013-03-26"
+date: '2013-03-26'
 ---

 _Originally published in Smashing Magazine._